ak-asu/web-dev-skill/.github/steps/10-accessible-ui.md

 # Chapter 10: Accessible UI Components (shadcn/ui, Radix, React Icons)

 This chapter enhances your React portfolio site, built with Vite, TypeScript, and Tailwind CSS, by integrating accessible UI components and icons using Radix UI, shadcn/ui, and React Icons.
 Accessibility ensures your site is usable by all, including those with disabilities, aligning with professional standards.
-We’ll cover accessibility fundamentals, introduce these libraries, and implement practical features like a dropdown navigation menu, styled buttons, and social media icons.
-By replacing custom elements with accessible components and testing for compliance, you’ll create a polished, inclusive portfolio that stands out.
+We'll cover accessibility fundamentals, introduce these libraries, and implement practical features like a dropdown navigation menu, styled buttons, and social media icons.
+By replacing custom elements with accessible components and testing for compliance, you'll create a polished, inclusive portfolio that stands out.

+## Chapter Tasks

+To complete this chapter, you need to:

+1. **Complete the Accessible UI Quiz**: Answer 5 questions correctly in the `quizzes/Chapter10.md` file
+2. **Install Required Packages**:
+   - Add `@radix-ui/react-dropdown-menu` or another Radix UI component
+   - Add `react-icons` for icon components
+   - Optionally set up `shadcn/ui` using their CLI tool
+3. **Implement Accessible UI Components**:
+   - Create at least two accessible components (dropdown menu, buttons, etc.)
+   - Add proper ARIA attributes and ensure keyboard navigation
+   - Use React Icons with accessibility attributes

 ## 1. Introduction to Accessible UI Components